 Whether you’re looking to expand your network, find a new job, or build a new business, you need to be on social media.
 Social media allows you to stay up-to-date on current trends, discover new ideas, and connect with both existing and new audiences on a deeper level.
 Best yet, it can help you build your career by bringing new attention and traffic to your work.

-With countless social platforms out there today — and if you haven’t kept up with them as they emerge — deciding which social media platform you should use, and which can best achieve your career goals, can be overwhelming.
+With countless social platforms out there today, deciding which social media platform you should use, and which can best achieve your career goals, can be overwhelming; especially with new platforms emerging, what seems like, all of the time.
 In truth, each social platform offers different benefits, so depending on your career goal(s), it’s important to understand how each platform can contribute to your personal objectives.

 As a professional, a polished and comprehensive LinkedIn page should be your first social media priority.
 That means you should create (or update) your LinkedIn page before moving on to any other social media platform.
 LinkedIn is a powerful, professional networking tool that should not be ignored; it works best as a career management tool, not just for job hunting, and should be used consistently — not just when you need it (like when changing jobs).